-Retail Trends Changing the Landscape in 2019
+Retail Trends Changing the Landscape

 Retail is a fast-paced industry which must constantly evolve to meet consumer’s changing expectations.
 Disruptors such as the steady rise of eCommerce, the age of Amazon, the influx of more consumer data, and the increased speed of doing business means retail brands must constantly adapt or lose to more nimble players.

 The Continued Rise of eCommerce

 eCommerce continues to see massive growth, however brick-and-mortar stores are still vitally important.
 According to research by Entrepreneur, brick-and-mortar establishments sell 10 times more than e-commerce shops.

 Additional statistics include:

 - Overall, some 51 percent of Americans prefer to shop online, while the remaining 49 percent would rather go to a store

 eCommerce is growing 3 times faster than traditional retail, with a growth rate of about 15 percent compared to 5 percent growth for brick and mortar stores